Radha Krishna deities adorned with flower garlands on temple altar with pink backdrop

 Frequently Asked Questions

-What foods are allowed on Ekadashi according to ISKCON?
+What foods are allowed on Ekadashi?

 Why do ISKCON devotees fast on Ekadashi?

 Ekadashi fasting is prescribed in the Padma Purana and other Vaishnava scriptures.
 Srila Prabhupada taught that fasting on Ekadashi purifies the body and mind, reduces attachment to sense gratification, and allows devotees to focus more on chanting Hare Krishna and hearing about Krishna.
-The 24th day of each lunar fortnight is considered especially auspicious for devotional service.
+The eleventh day of each lunar fortnight is considered especially auspicious for devotional service.

 Can grains be eaten on Ekadashi?

 No — all grains (rice, wheat, oats, barley, corn, millet) and legumes (dal, lentils, beans, peas) are strictly avoided on Ekadashi.
 This prohibition comes from the Padma Purana which states that on Ekadashi the spirit of sin (papa-purusha) takes shelter in grains.
-ISKCON devotees also avoid all grain-derived products like pasta, bread, biscuits and regular noodles.
+Hare Krishna devotees also avoid all grain-derived products like pasta, bread, biscuits and regular noodles.

 How do Hare Krishna devotees make Ekadashi food without onion and garlic?